turingschool/backend-curriculum-site/module2/projects/bulk_discounts/index.md

 ## Deets

 * This is a solo project, to be completed alone without assistance from cohortmates, alumni, mentors, rocks, etc.
 * Additional gems to be added to the project must have instructor approval.
-(RSpec, Capybara, Shoulda-Matchers, Orderly, HTTParty, Launchy, Faker are pre-approved)
+(RSpec, Capybara, Shoulda-Matchers, Orderly, HTTParty, Launchy, Faker and FactoryBot are pre-approved)
 * Scaffolding is not permitted on this project.
 * This project must be deployed to Heroku.